 5. Keep track of your commitments

 If you make a promise to provide more feedback to your direct reports, make sure you add that as a future agenda item to hold yourself accountable.
 Or, if your employee commits to providing a work back schedule for a project by a certain date, make sure you have a way to check-in on that day.
 Accountability goes both ways - so as a leader, you need to let your employees know that they matter to you - and thus show that you’re accountable when it comes to their individual growth.
-Tracking your commitments let’s employees know that you're dedicated to their progress and shows that you lead by example when it comes to accountability.
+Tracking your commitments lets employees know that you're dedicated to their progress and shows that you lead by example when it comes to accountability - this is accountable leadership.

 Think about the last time you provided feedback.
 Did you follow up with the individual/team to implement actionable steps for improvement?
 If not, what can you do to ensure this happens in future meetings?